Winona Laduke AWTT Portrait

 Biography

-In 1994, Time magazine named LaDuke one of the nation’s 50 most promising leaders under the age of 40.
-Today, she is known as a voice for American Indian economic and environmental concerns throughout the United States and internationally.
+In 1994, Time magazine named LaDuke one of the nation’s fifty most promising leaders under the age of forty.
+She became known as a voice for American Indian economic and environmental concerns throughout the United States and internationally.

 Programs